-New leadership took over the Nebraska Republican Party’s Lincoln headquarters this week.
+The Nebraska Republican Party’s Lincoln headquarters is shown.
 (Aaron Sanderford/Nebraska Examiner)

 HASTINGS, Nebraska — New leadership has taken possession of the Nebraska Republican Party’s Lincoln headquarters.